evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 $$

 *(If you were to simplify by factoring $4x-4y=4(x-y)$ first, the final answer would look algebraically different but would be equivalent.)*
-## Algebra II - Lesson 36 - Special Products - 05November2025 :
+## Algebra II - Lesson 36 - Special Products of Binomials - Difference of Squares - 05November2025 :
 https://www.youtube.com/watch?v=2wrPGtP61fo&t=16h10m23s
 - There are special binomial products that you will get frequently that you should probably memorize for future Sean, since you will run into them often
 - $(x + y)(x - y) = x^2 - y^2$ : Difference of 2 squares - middle 2 terms cancel